📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Corporate income is also taxed in Portugal.

-It’s important to mention that profit obtained by non-resident companies (but with a permanent establishment in Portugal) can also be taxed.
+It’s also worth noting that profits earned by non-resident companies with a permanent establishment in Portugal may also be subject to taxation in the country.

 As mentioned, the calculation of IRC is a complex process that implies understanding some important concepts, such as:

-• Taxable profit – income obtained by the development of the company’s activity, less expenses incurred.
+• Taxable profit , which is the income obtained by the development of the company’s activity, minus allowable expenses.

-• Taxable amount – the amount of taxable profit, less tax benefits and tax losses that can be deducted.
+• Taxable amount – the amount of taxable profit, after applying tax benefits and deducting carried-forward tax losses.

 What is the Non-Habitual Resident regime?